Platform The Difference FAQ Insights Pricing Request a Briefing

 The Annual General Meeting (AGM) is the central event in the annual strata management workflow.
 This article pulls back the curtain on StrataPort’s AGM engine, which triggers a cascade of reporting and document creation, compilation, and distribution that replaces hours of manual labour.

-Anatomy of a Zero-Touch AGM
+Anatomy of Zero-Touch AGM Setup

 Ask any strata manager what they dread most, and the answer is often “AGM Season.”
 The sheer volume of documentation required to legally convene a meeting in 2026 is staggering: agendas, financials, insurance certificates, valuation reports, proxy forms, and nomination papers.